Tips Bulletin

 For how to remove grease from a pan or other cookware the easiest way, combine the ingredients in a bowl to form a thick paste, and adjust the required water as needed so it is the right consistency.
 Spread the paste liberally over the stains.
 Let the paste dry, and then wipe it away.

 Repeat as needed until the grease stain cleans away.
 Use this simple yet effective recipe as an aluminum cleaner or for stainless steel.
-It cuts through grease and other stains and leaves the surface shining and free of dirt and oil.
+It cuts through grease and other stains, leaving the surface shiny and free of dirt and oil.

 Build a Degreaser from Castile Soap, Baking Soda, and Orange Essential Oil

 Castille soap is a favorite product of DIYers around the world.
-It’s perfect for use as a natural grease cutter, especially when you combine it with baking soda and orange essential oil.
-Give this recipe a try to remove build up and have a clean and delicious-smelling kitchen.
+It’s perfect for use as a natural grease cutter, especially when combined with baking soda and orange essential oil.
+Try this recipe to remove build up and have a clean and delicious-smelling kitchen.

 Make an Amazing Degreaser from Salt and Essential Oils